Carol Huynh: Career

 Huynh broke onto the international scene as a wrestler beginning at the World Championships in 2000 where she won bronze.
 She continued to build on this success at the next World Championships in 2001 where she won silver.
 She would have to wait four more years till she would medal again at the Worlds when she won a bronze again in 2005.
 Success never dropped off though, Huynh would win the title in her 48 kg weight class at the 2007 Pan American Games.

 She competed in the 48 kg weight class at the 2008 Summer Olympics, winning a gold medal.
 This broke Canada's gold medal drought at the 2008 Games.
 She is the second ever female medallist for Canada in Olympic wrestling, after Tonya Verbeek, the 2004 Athens freestyle silver medallist.
 Huynh was the first gold medallist in women's wrestling for Canada.

 Following the Olympic games she continued to perform at a top level, winning bronze at the 2010 World Championships.
 That same year she won the Commonwealth Games title.
 Huynh then won the 2011 Canadian title again for 48 kg and then successfully defended her Pan Am Games title in Guadalajara.
 She was named to the 2012 Summer Olympics team in London for Canada.
 There she won a second Olympic medal, this time a bronze in the 48 kg class.

 Coaching and leadership

 In 2013, after retiring from competitive wrestling and being inducted to the FILA (renamed in 2014 as United World Wrestling) Hall of Fame, she was appointed as a chairwoman to the international wrestling federation.
 On 8 December 2015, Huynh was named Canada's assistant chef de mission for Rio Olympics.
-She was inducted into the Canada's Sports Hall of Fame in 2017.
+She was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame in 2017.
 Since 2015 and as of December 2020, Huynh has served as Wrestling Canada's Next Gen coach based out of Calgary.